per-gron/shuriken/src/rs/doc/reference.md

 **[Type](#types):** `(ElementCount -> void), (void -> void) -> Subscription[]`

 **Description:** Creates a Subscription from a set of callback functors.
-It is always possible to create your own Subscription class by inheriting [`SubscriptionBase`](#subscriptionbase) and defining the `Request` and `Cancel` method, but this helper function is often more convenient.
+It is always possible to create your own Subscription class by inheriting [`Subscription`](#subscription) and defining the `Request` and `Cancel` method, but this helper function is often more convenient.

 Creating custom Subscription objects is usually needed only for making custom operators that cannot be built by combining operators that already exist.